-6.1) Position the (1) single lever ball valve (Figure 4) to the closed position, lever at 90 degree angle across pipe, and turn on the main water source (municipal or pump).
+5.1) Position the (1) single lever ball valve (Figure 3) to the closed position, lever at 90 degree angle across pipe, and turn on the main water source (municipal or pump).

-6.2) Turn the square set screw on the top of the (3) pressure regulator valve (Figure 4) counter clockwise to reduce the pressure and open the next-in-line (4) in-line flow control valve completely.
+5.2) Turn the square set screw on the top of the (3) pressure regulator valve (Figure 3) counter clockwise to reduce the pressure and open the next-in-line (4) flow control valve completely.

-6.3) Open the (1) single lever ball valve (Figure 4) completely and adjust the (3) pressure regulator valve by turning the set screw clockwise to achieve approximately 8 psi in the (6) pressure gauge located near the top of the rainfall simulator.
+5.3) Open the (1) single lever ball valve (Figure 3) completely and adjust the (3) pressure regulator valve by turning the set screw clockwise to achieve approximately 8 psi in the (6) pressure gauge located near the top of the rainfall simulator.
 Note: Once the (3) pressure regulator valve has been set to slightly exceed the desired nozzle pressure, it should not have to be adjusted during the operation of the rainfall simulator unless the main water source pressure changes.